Matthew Lyon: Election of 1800

 In the election of 1800, the vote went to the House of Representatives because of a tie in electoral votes between Thomas Jefferson and Aaron Burr, who were supposed to have been the Democratic-Republican candidates for president and vice president respectively.
 Many Federalists decided Burr as president was preferable to Jefferson.

 House members voted by state, with a majority required for a state's vote to be awarded, and a majority of nine states required to win.
 During the first 35 ballots, Jefferson carried eight states and Burr six, with two states counted as "no result" because of a tie among their House members.
 Vermont was one of the two "no result" states, because Lewis Morris voted for Burr and Lyon cast his ballot for Jefferson.
 On the 36th ballot, several Federalists decided to break the impasse by allowing the election of Jefferson through either casting blank ballots or absenting themselves from the House chamber during the vote.
 Morris was among the Federalists who took part; as a result of Morris's decision to be absent, Lyon's vote for Jefferson moved Vermont into his column.
 Vermont was one of two states to switch from "no result" to Jefferson, and he carried 10 states on the final ballot; Lyon thus played an important role in Jefferson's victory.

 Later career

 Kentucky

-Lyon moved to Kentucky by 1801, settling in Eddyville in Livingston County, Kentucky (later Caldwell County and now Lyon County).
+Lyon moved to Kentucky by 1801, settling in Eddyville on the Cumberland River in Livingston County, Kentucky (later Caldwell County and now Lyon County).
 He established a paper mill propelled by oxen and a distillery, and subsequently engaged in boat building.
 Lyon also owned ten slaves in 1810.

 The Department of War employed him to build gunboats for the War of 1812.
 When the war ended, Lyon had on hand large quantities of wood and other supplies he had purchased at wartime prices for this endeavor; the government subsequently failed to honor its contract, and Lyon became bankrupt.
 He worked diligently to repair his finances, and by 1818 he had satisfied his debts and was again living in comfortable circumstances.